compoundjs/guides/essentials/views.md

 > Tip: Don't add the extension to the your view when you are rendering it - Compound is aware of the templating/view engine, and will know what extension to add.

-### Partials - Including a View Inside Another View
+### Inludes - Including a View Inside Another View

-_Partials_, also called _includes_, are views that are called by other views.
-Partials are very helpful for forms (`edit` and `add` for most resources share _most_ of the form), header files, rendering rows in a table, and more.
+_Includes_, also called _partials_, are views that are called by other views. _Includes_ are very helpful for forms (`edit` and `add` for most resources share _most_ of the form), header files, rendering rows in a table, and more.

 #### Using Partials/Includes

 In `ejs`, we can include a view inside of another view by following this pattern:

     <%- include _form %>

 ... and in `jade` by the following pattern:

     include _form

-As you can see, the two templating engines are nearly identical in how they call _partials_ (aka _includes_).
+As you can see, the two templating engines are nearly identical in how they call _includes_.

-They are also alike in the following ways:
+_Partials_ share the following conventions in both `ejs` and `jade`:

  * Neither `ejs` nor `jade` require the use of the file's extension (_.ejs_, _.jade_).
  * Both call the included file by looking for it _relative_ to the calling file.
 So if you don't